Notes to the summarised consolidated financial statements

 1. Basis of preparation

-The summarised consolidated financial statements have been prepared in accordance with the recognition and measurement criteria of International Financial Reporting Standards (IFRS) and its interpretations adopted by the International Accounting Standards Board (IASB) in issue and effective for the group at 30 June 2019 and the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and financial reporting pronouncements as issued by the Financial Reporting Standards Council.
-The results are presented in accordance with IAS 34 – Interim Financial Reporting and comply with the Listings Requirements of the Johannesburg Stock Exchange Limited and the Companies Act of South Africa, 2008.
-These summarised consolidated financial statements do not include all the information required for full annual financial statements and should be read in conjunction with the consolidated annual financial statements for the year ended 30 June 2019.
+The summarised consolidated financial statements have been prepared in accordance with the framework concepts and recognition and measurement criteria of International Financial Reporting Standards (IFRS) and its interpretations adopted by the International Accounting Standards Board (IASB) in issue and effective for the group at 30 June 2018 and the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and financial reporting pronouncements as issued by the Financial Reporting Standards Council.
+The results are presented in accordance with the minimum requirement of IAS 34 – Interim Financial Reporting and comply with the Listings Requirements of the Johannesburg Stock Exchange Limited and the Companies Act of South Africa, 2008.
+These summarised consolidated financial statements are an extract of the full audited consolidated annual financial statements for the year ended 30 June 2018.

-These summarised consolidated financial statements have been prepared under the supervision of WS Buckton, CA(SA) and were approved by the board of directors on 27 August 2019.
+These summarised consolidated financial statements and the full set of consolidated annual financial statements have been prepared under the supervision of R Mumford, CA(SA), and were approved by the board of directors on 20 August 2018.

 2. Accounting policies